FAForever/faf-rust-replayserver/README.md

 =========
 Investigate a good way to fake fime for tests.
 Something executor-assisted would be nice.
 If absolutely necessary, roll our own.

+So, `async-std` uses `Timer` from `async-io`, which runs all timers and i/o events on a separate thread with epoll.
+This doesn't sound mockable at all.
+Maybe switch to tokio?